markallisongit/blog/content/posts/2023/which-adf-runtime/index.md

 ## Self Hosted or Managed Virtual Network for ADF?

-I was recently asked which runtime would be better to run ADF pipelines in Azure, use Private Managed Endpoints with the Managed Virtual Network, or provision a Self-Hosted Integration Runtime on a Virtual Machine.
+I was recently asked which runtime would be better to run ADF pipelines in Azure, use Private Managed Endpoints with the Managed Virtual Network, or provision a Self-Hosted Integration Runtime on a Virtual Machine?

 ### PaaS vs. IaaS

-{{< image src="cloud-models.png" caption="Cloud Models.
-[Image Source](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/monitoring-strategy)" >}}

 My default position on which technology to use is PaaS *where possible*.
 Organisations should focus on providing value to their business, not micro-managing infrastructure.
 PaaS reduces the operational burden of managing infrastructure in most cases.

+{{< image src="cloud-models.png" caption="Cloud Models.
+[Image Source](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/monitoring-strategy)" >}}

 This ease of operation comes at a cost of reduced flexibility, and sometimes performance.